tardate/LittleCodingKata/messaging/zeromq/install_macosx/README.md

-# #215 zeromq on MacOS
+# #215 zeromq on macOS

-Installing zeromq on MacOS
+Installing zeromq on macOS

 ## Notes